mkdocs/mkdocs/docs/index.md

 #### Easy to customize.

 Get your project documentation looking just the way you want it by customizing the theme.

-#### Cross-reference your documentation.

-Create richly cross-referenced documents, using the MkDocs interlinking syntax.

 ---